apacheignite/documentation/odbc-driver/dml.md

   "body": "You can read about how to configure it on [Cluster Configuration](doc:cluster-config) page."
 }
 [/block]
-Of course you can still configure node from the Java code, as well as using `@QuerySqlField` annotations.
+Of course you can still configure node from the Java code, as well as use `@QuerySqlField` annotations.
 Refer to [Cache Queries](doc:cache-queries) for details.